Dreyannz/AutoScriptVPS/README.md

 AutoScriptVPS is made by _Dreyannz_ to minimize the time consumed and user involvement in setting up your VPS

-## Services Included in Deb7AutoScriptVPS
+## Services Included in AutoScriptVPS

 * OpenSSH
 * Dropbear